How many hours per week do you spend on your salon’s Instagram?

 You want to make sure you feature those in your Instagram bio.
 Instagram let’s you do this via the Instagram story highlights that you can stick in your bio.

 You can structure them as you like.
-The hair salon “Needle in the Hay” are using them to feature their staff which I think is a great idea.
+The hair salon “Needle in the Hay” is using them to feature their staff, which I think is a great idea.
 It gives a nice introduction to the people you’ll meet in the salon, making the experience much more personal.

 Another typical approach salons take is to promote their different services on their profile so that people can learn more about the offer.